What Is Circumcision?

 Circumcision Surgery Follow-Up

-Males circumcised as adults or older boys should take things slowly for 2-3 days.
-They should rest, do no heavy lifting and take pain meds as prescribed.
-Then it’s usually OK for them to go back to school or work.
-They should drink plenty of water and other clear fluids, especially in the first 24 hours after the procedure.
-They also should ice the area for up to 2 hours the first day, 10-20 minutes at a time.
-They’ll need to wear loose, comfortable underwear and keep the dressing over the area until the doctor says to take it off.
+Older children or adults should take things slowly for 2-3 days.
+Rest, take pain meds and antibiotics as prescribed, and don't do any heavy lifting.
+Drink plenty of water and other clear fluids, especially in the first 24 hours after the procedure.
+Ice the area for up to 2 hours the first day, 10-20 minutes at a time.
+Wear loose, comfortable underwear and keep the dressing over the area until your doctor says to take it off.

-Boys shouldn’t swim or take a bath for at least a week after the procedure.
-They should avoid bike riding and sitting on toys for at least 3 weeks, and they shouldn’t do strenuous activities like running for 4-6 weeks.
+Don't swim or take a bath for at least a week after the procedure.
+Avoid bike riding for at least 3 weeks and strenuous activities like running or lifting weights for 4-6 weeks.

-Call the doctor right away if you notice:
+Call the doctor right away if you have:

 - Any trouble peeing